 Understanding Your Body's Response to a Car Accident

-The impact from a car crash can produce a great force that results in a serious shock to the body.
+The impact of a car crash can produce a great force that results in a serious shock to the body.

 The human body is not meant to endure that kind of impact, therefore usually leading to a serious injury.

-Even in low-speed car accidents that cause little to no damage, injuries are still common and even likely.
+Even in a low-speed car accident that causes little to no damage to the vehicles, injuries are still common and even likely.